Container Orchestration Beyond Just Kubernetes

 Pros

-- +Daemonless and rootless for better security
+- +Daemonless and rootless architecture for significantly improved security

-- +Docker CLI compatible for easy migration
+- +Docker CLI compatible making migration from Docker virtually seamless

-- +Native pod concept similar to Kubernetes
+- +Native pod concept similar to Kubernetes for future migration readiness

 Cons

-- -No built-in cluster orchestration
+- -No built-in cluster orchestration for production-scale deployments

-- -Smaller ecosystem than Docker
+- -Smaller ecosystem and less community content than Docker

-- -Docker Compose support still in development
+- -Docker Compose support via podman-compose is less mature

 Which tool does MG Software recommend?